 We have six tricks (not quite top tricks but no matter) in the form of two Clubs and four Diamonds so need three more.
-We can easily establish the Spades for three tricks by knocking out the $\Delta$ A.
+We can easily establish the Spades for three tricks by knocking out the A.

-Having taken the ♣K, East leads a Club back at trick two (this is natural defense - return your partner's suit) so we win the ♣Q and immediately switch our attention to Spades.
+Having taken the &K, East leads a Club back at trick two (this is natural defence - return your partner's suit) so we win the $\clubsuit Q$ and immediately switch our attention to Spades.

-The ${}{\bullet}J$ and ${}{\bullet}Q$ are allowed to win (aren't these pesky opponents just loath to part with their Aces?!) so we have to come back to the closed hand with a Diamond to continue the attack on Spades.
-West finally takes his ${}{\bullet}A$ and plugs away in Clubs.
+The $\bigstar J$ and $\bigstar Q$ are allowed to win (aren't these pesky opponents just loath to part with their Aces?!) so we have to come back to the closed hand with a Diamond to continue the attack on Spades.
+West finally takes his $\bigstar A$ and plugs away in Clubs.
 We have, however, nine tricks now.

-We cash the remaining Diamonds and the master ♠K and that's sufficient for the contract.
-West has the last two tricks but we don't care at all as we have secured our game.
+We cash the remaining Diamonds and the master $\mathbf{A}\mathbf{K}$ and that's sufficient for the contract.
+West has the last two tricks but we couldn't care less as we have secured our game.